OperationSpark/pelicans-roster/README.md

 In Part 2, we will learn how to use the array `filter()` function in order to change which players are shown.
 Make sure you've completed all the steps in Part 1 before working on Part 2!

-In order to use `filter()` you must pass it a function that takes a particular item in the array and returns true or false.
-If your function returns true, the item is included in the returned array otherwise it is not.
+In order to use `filter()` you must pass it a function that takes a particular item in the array and returns `true` or `false`.
+If your function returns `true`, the item is included in the returned array otherwise it is not.

 ## Getting Started - Javascript